shuruili77/shuruili77.github.io/_posts/a_quiet_beginning.md

 There are things I want to explore that don’t belong in a paper.
 Questions without experiments.
 Ideas without citations.
-Moments of clarity or confusion that live outside of any technical framework.
+Moments of clarity or confusion that live outside of any technica framework.

 So this blog begins — not as a declaration, but as a quiet note.
 A space for the thoughts that linger.